Caroline Graham Hansen: Stabæk (2010–2013)

 Hansen made the move to her first professional club Stabæk in August 2010, and made her Toppserien debut the same week, as a 73rd-minute substitute in the match against FK Donn.
 Hansen recorded an assist as Stabæk won 3–0.
+Graham Hansen was allowed to train with the club's boys' teams, something unprecedented; already renowned, the boys reportedly responded to her presence by saying "the women's football Messi is coming to train with us."
+One of the players, Endre Lübeck, recalled that they treated Graham Hansen like part of their own team.
 Stabæk won the league title later that year with a 3–0 home win over Trondheims-Ørn.
 She was a part of Stabæk's 2011 Norwegian Women's Cup winning team, who beat Røa on penalties after extra time.
 Hansen assisted Katrine Pedersen's equalizer during the extra time, but was the only Stabæk player to miss in the shoot out.

 Tyresö (2013)

 In August 2013, Hansen signed for Swedish Damallsvenskan champions Tyresö FF.
 In the second half of the season she started five of her seven league appearances and scored three goals.
 She also featured in Tyresö's Round of 32 tie against Paris Saint-Germain and Round of 16 tie against Fortuna Hjørring in the 2013–14 UEFA Women's Champions League.